 Key features

-Integrates seamlessly with your Shopify store via the Faire app, which automatically syncs inventory and orders with your online store.
+- Integrates seamlessly with your Shopify store via the Faire app, which automatically syncs inventory and orders from checkout to fulfillment.

 Returns